AirMail - Concrete Batch Plant Permits

 If the facility operates 24 hours a day, 7 days a week, as would be allowed by the permit, you may be subject to 24/7 exposure to harmful air pollutants that can exacerbate existing health conditions.

-The TCEQ’s spotty history in regulating Concrete Batch Plant facility operations creates uncertainty around any CBP’s ability to operate responsibly and prevent anticipated impacts to nearby residents.
-In 2021, Harris County Pollution Control issued over 80 violation notices after conducting 149 inspections of Harris County concrete batch plants.
+The TCEQ’s spotty history in regulating Concrete batch plants (and other aggregate processing) facility operations creates uncertainty around any CBP’s ability to operate responsibly and prevent anticipated impacts to nearby residents.
+In 2021, Harris County Pollution Control issued over 80 violation notices after conducting 149 inspections of Harris County concrete batch plants (and other aggregate processing).

-In Harris County, concrete batch plants are predominantly located in communities of color and with lower incomes.
+In Harris County, concrete batch plants (and other aggregate processing) are predominantly located in communities of color and with lower incomes.
 Some of these facilities are located in residential areas and neighborhoods, close to schools, parks, and homes.
 The surrounding residents are shouldered with the burden of breathing dust and polluted air.

 Please note: While we encourage you to bring up any concerns when challenging a permit, please keep in mind that the TCEQ will be concerned with air pollution impacts to health and environmental welfare.
 We recommend that you focus your arguments on the possible impacts to your health and quality of life.